Dining Out

 Frequent restaurants with gluten-free menus

-Certainly dining at a restaurant that offers a gluten-free menu, will increase your chances of getting a gluten-free meal!
-The chef will be accustomed to preparing gluten-free food, and will be experienced in avoiding cross-contamination.
+Certainly dining at a restaurant that offers a gluten-free menu, will increase your chances of getting a gluten-free meal (see important note in red above)!
+The chef will be accustomed to preparing gluten-free food, and will be experienced in avoiding cross-contamination (if trained well).
 Mistakes can still happen though, so ask questions and always inspect food when it arrives.
 See Restaurants for a list of multi-locational restaurants offering Gfree menus and links to other great searchable websites.

 The added comfort of Dining at a GIG (or other) Approved Restaurant